Skip to content

 • The Pipeline pattern increases testability

-• The Pipeline patterns allow Pipeline Re-Use
+• The Pipeline patterns allow Pipeline Re-Use (By making Pipeline a Composite of Stage)

 • Handling Exceptions is trivial